 BackTable / VI / Article

-The Argon Option ELITE IVC filter protects patients with contraindications to anticoagulants in order to prevent pulmonary embolism.
-Dr. David Mobley, an Interventional Radiologist, discusses the over-the-wire (OTW) IVC filter placement technique while using the Argon Option ELITE filter, and why this technique helps to minimize tilting complications.
-Complications of inferior vena cava (IVC) filter placement, such as filter tilting, may decrease the filter’s ability to prevent pulmonary embolism.
+The Argon Option ELITE IVC filter safeguards patients who cannot use anticoagulants, providing protection against pulmonary embolism.
+Dr. David Mobley, an Interventional Radiologist, explains the over-the-wire (OTW) placement technique for the Argon Option ELITE filter and how this approach reduces the risk of filter tilting.
+Tilting complications during inferior vena cava (IVC) filter placement can diminish the filter's effectiveness in preventing pulmonary embolism.

 We’ve provided the highlight reel in this article, but you can listen to the full podcast below.